Opinion: Will the Ukraine war plunge the world economy into a new crisis? | DW | 09.03.2022

 At the same time, countries in western Europe are hurting, too.
 Strongly addicted to Russian gas and oil, they are concerned about how to shield their industries from the fallout of diminishing fossil fuel supplies.
 Many Europeans are anxious about the next winter and whether they'll be sitting in cold homes without these fuel supplies.
 Already, prices at the pump are going through the roof, with the price of oil reaching unprecedented highs.

-And this might just be the beginning: Nickel, for example, essential for steelmaking and provided to a large extent by Russia, became 50% more expensive virtually overnight.
-The same goes for palladium, aluminum and inert gases such as neon and xenon, all of which are mainly imported from Russia.
+This might just be the beginning: Nickel, for example, essential for steelmaking and provided to a large extent by Russia, became 50% more expensive virtually overnight.
+The same goes for palladium, aluminum and inert gases such as neon and xenon — Russia is a major producer of each.

 Meanwhile, we're taking bets when the price of oil will crack the $200-a-barrel mark.
 But the safer bet is on a return of inflation to economies worldwide.
 If we're sure of anything, it's that prices won't be going down anytime soon.